MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 08/01-MiniLab_Run Azure Container Instances.md

   --out table
 ```

-You see your container's fully qualified domain name (FQDN) and its provisioning state.
+Observe the container's fully qualified domain name (FQDN) and its provisioning state.
 Here's an example.

 ```Output
 FQDN ProvisioningState